RomelAleman/minsym-cs420-final-project/README.md

 #### Better error handling

-I couldn't figure out how to capture textx exceptions and return the location of what's causing the error in the source file
+I couldn't figure out how to capture textx exceptions and return the location of what's causing the error in the source file.

 #### TextX cleaning

-The textx file is very messy, and I may need to redo it entirely
+The textx file is very messy, and I may need to redo it entirely.